A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Introduction

 \section{Introduction}

-G\"{o}del conceived a small and constructible model universe called {\textquoteleft L\textquoteright} that is generated by starting with an empty set and iterating it to build bigger and bigger sets.
-In 1938 he put forward a new axiom for set theory: the axiom {\textquoteleft V = L.\textquoteright} By considering the inner model for set theory in which {\textquoteleft V = L\textquoteright} is true, G\"{o}del was able to prove the relative consistency of Zermelo-Fraenkel axioms (ZF), and ZF plus the axiom of choice (ZFC) and the generalized continuum hypothesis (CH)\cite{Godel}.
-G\"{o}del briefly considered proposing to add {\textquoteleft V = L\textquoteright} to the accepted axioms for set theory as a sort of meaning stipulation, but he soon changed his mind.
-His later view was that {\textquoteleft V = L\textquoteright} is really false, even though it is consistent with set theory if set theory is itself consistent.
-He believed that CH is not true and that every uncountable sets of reals do not have the same size as $R$, and that indeed $2^{\aleph_0}=\aleph_2$ is true\cite{Godel1,Godel2}, {\textquotedblleft one may on good reason suspect that the role of the continuum problem in set theory will be this, that it will finally lead to the discovery of new axioms which will make it possible to disprove Cantor's conjecture \cite{Godel3}.\textquotedblright}
+G\"{o}del conceived a small and constructible model universe denoted \emph{L}), generated by iteratively building larger sets from the empty set.
+In 1938, he put forward a new axiom for set theory: the axiom \emph{V=L}, asserting that every set is constructible.
+By considering the inner model in which \( \mathsf{V} = \mathsf{L} \) holds, G\"{o}del demonstrated the relative consistency of the Zermelo–Fraenkel axioms (ZF), ZF augmented with the Axiom of Choice (ZFC), and the Generalized Continuum Hypothesis (CH) \cite{Godel}.
+While he initially entertained the idea of adopting \( \mathsf{V} = \mathsf{L} \) as a foundational axiom, he later rejected it, believing the axiom to be false despite its consistency within ZF.
+In his later view, the continuum hypothesis itself was not true, and not every uncountable set of real numbers has the same cardinality as \( \mathbb{R} \).
+He conjectured instead that \( 2^{\aleph_0} = \aleph_2 \) \cite{Godel1,Godel2}.
+As he wrote, \emph{``One may on good reason suspect that the role of the continuum problem in set theory will be this: that it will finally lead to the discovery of new axioms which will make it possible to disprove Cantor's conjecture''} \cite{Godel3}.

-Ever since it was established that CH is independent of the ZFC axioms by G\"{o}del's 1940 proof that the ZFC axioms cannot be used to disprove the continuum hypothesis and 1963 Cohen opposite proof that they cannot be used to prove it, there have been efforts of adding at least one new axiom to ZFC that will illuminate the structure of infinite sets.
-At present, the two most promising candidates are ultimate-L axiom, or the statement that ultimate L is the universe of sets, which is an all-encompassing generalization of G\"{o}del's model universe of sets with cardinality $\aleph_1$; and Martin's maximum axiom\cite {Martin,Solovay} that says that anything conceived of using any forcing procedure is a true mathematical entity, so long as the procedure satisfies a certain consistency condition, which is pointing compellingly to $\aleph_2$ cardinality.
+The independence of CH from ZFC was established through G\"{o}del's 1940 proof that CH cannot be disproven from the ZFC axioms, followed by Cohen’s 1963 result that it also cannot be proven within them \cite{DanaScott}.
+This led to ongoing efforts to introduce new axioms to ZFC that might resolve the continuum problem.
+Two of the most prominent candidates are the Ultimate-\( \mathsf{L} \) axiom, which is an all-encompassing generalization of G\"{o}del’s constructible universe consistent with CH and the cardinality \( \aleph_1 \); and Martin's Maximum axiom\cite{Martin,Solovay}, which asserts that anything conceived of using any forcing construction is a true mathematical entity, so long as the construction satisfies a certain consistency condition, compellingly pointing to $\aleph_2$ cardinality.